wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 # <h1 align="center">🔥 *Endurance Testing of ChatGPT using JMeter*</h1>

 ### 📌 Introduction
-Performance testing checks how a website performs under heavy or long-term use.
-For this assignment, I choose **ChatGPT** as the web app and focused on Endurance Testing — testing how well the system runs continuously over time.
-I used **Apache JMeter** to simulate the test and created simulated results since real **ChatGPT** servers cannot be tested.
+Web application performance testing helps us understand how a website works when many people use it for a long time.
+The main goal is to see if the website stays **fast, stable and reliable** during continuous use.

+In this assignment, I choose **OpenAI ChatGPT** as the web application to test.
+ChatGPT is a popular online AI chatbot that allows users to chat by typing messages.
+The purpose of this project is to perform a Endurance Test, which checks how stable and responsive the system is when it runs for a long time without stopping.

+The testing is done using **Apache JMeter**, a common tool for performance testing.
+Since we cannot test directly, this report uses simulated results that show what might happen in a real endurance test on a similar system.

 ---
 ### 🎯 Objectives
 - To simulate a continuous number of virtual users interacting with the ChatGPT web interface over an extended period.
-- To observe the system’s response time, throughput, and error rate.
+- To observe the system response time, throughput, and error rate.
-- To identify potential memory leaks, performance degradation, or slowdowns that may appear after long usage.
+- To identify potential memory leaks, performance issues, or slow downs that may appear after long usage.
 - To analyze the results and give recommendations for better performance and stability.

 ---